ddemaree/dd11ty/src/content/blog/no-more-masters/index.md

 So you may want to replace your old `master` with an "orphan" branch, which (as the name implies) is a branch/commit with no parent, completely detached from the rest of your Git repo's history.

-We’ll name this new orphan branch `no-masters`.
+We'll name this new orphan branch `no-masters`.
 To start, we call on `git checkout --orphan`, which asks Git to start a new branch but intentionally forget anything about your former head commit.
 This is similar to if you were starting over with a brand-new repo.

 ```bash
 git checkout --orphan no-masters